muguira-james/muguira-james.github.io/source/_posts/Using-a-monorepo-with-github.md

 ```

 Bottom line: the npm ci code was looking for the package-lock file.
 If you substitute npm install for npm ci, you will not have this problem, but your build will be a little slower.
-Ok, put the package-lock.json file back by using npm install and check in the new package-lock.json file to gethub.
+Ok, put the package-lock.json file back by using npm install and check in the new package-lock.json file to github.

 This wraps up this article.
-What follows is and explaination of the front and back ends.
+The appendix is an explaination of the front and back ends.
 There is 1 more pit fall further down I hit as I was creating the tests.

 # Conculsion